-Discover is a travel guide aimed both at international tourists and visitors planning a trip or vacation to the islands — whether for an eco adventure, business trip, or beach holiday – and at local Trinidadians and Tobagonians looking to know and explore more about their native islands.
+Discover Trinidad & Tobago is a travel guide aimed both at international tourists and visitors planning a trip or vacation to the islands — whether for an eco adventure, business trip, or beach holiday – and at local Trinidadians and Tobagonians looking to know and explore more about their native islands.

-With our 2011 edition, we celebrated 20 years of producing Discover Trinidad & Tobago, the only local guide that has published year in, year out, for so long.
-Our 2012 edition is our 23rd, and since we began producing the magazine we’ve become the most sustainably produced local guide, and worked with some of the finest national and international writers, photographers, editors, and designers.
+With our 2017 edition, we celebrate 26 years of producing Discover Trinidad & Tobago, the only local guide that has published year in, year out, for so long.
+Our 2017 edition is our 28th, and since we began producing the magazine we’ve become the most sustainably produced local guide, and worked with some of the finest national and international writers, photographers, editors, and designers.

 Discover can help anyone wishing to learn more about Trinidad and Tobago – whether out and about exploring and adventuring, or laying back and learning more about this rich twin-island nation.
 Our comprehensive coverage of Trinidad and Tobago – from arts and culture to eco adventures, accommodation to sports, planning flights and transportation and more – can help anyone plan anything from a day trip or weekend escape, to a full-on an adventure holiday or leisurely vacation.
 It might take a lifetime to truly experience all that the islands have to offer, but at least we can show you where to start.

 The country’s tourism authorities run an annual inspection programme called the Trinidad & Tobago Tourism Industry Certification (TTTIC), particularly for accommodation (hotels, gueshouses, and bed & breakfast establishments).
 A special logo is used to indicate approval.
 The most recent information can be found at the TDC (Tourism Development Company) tourism website.
-We publish these lists in our print magazine and on our website as soon as they become available.
 Advertising in Discover is open to anybody, but does not imply editorial endorsement or participation in the TTTIC programme; use of advertisers’ services is at your own discretion and risk.

-Over our 22 editions, our writers (whose work is published in our magazines and on this site, and are listed here alphabetically), ed and researchers have included: Gabrielle Ache, Simone Ache, Lisa Allen-Agostini, Jason Arthur, Tracy Assing, Bridget Bento-Espinet, Eaulin Blondel, Kristi-Anne Chin, Brendan de Caires, Joey Clarke, Patti Clarke, Laura Dowrich-Phillips, Pat Ganase, Tracey-Anne Gill, Onika Henry, Skye Hernandez, Manghanita Kempadoo, Dylan Kerrigan, Anu Lakhan, Stacy Lalbeharry, Nicholas Laughlin, Kwame Lawrence, Simon Lee, Anna Lucie-Smith, Mark Meredith, Jason Nathu, Simon Parkinson, Akilah Phillip, Georgia Popplewell, Gerard Ramsawak, Judy Raymond, Christine Schofield, Sonja Sinaswee, Caroline Taylor (editor), Jeremy Taylor (founding editor), Ariann Thompson, Sabrina Vailloo, Anna Walcott Hardy, Renée West, Guyanne Wilson, and Donna Yawching.
+Over our 29 editions, our writers (whose work is published in our magazines and on this site, and are listed here alphabetically), ed and researchers have included: Gabrielle Ache, Simone Ache, Lisa Allen-Agostini, Jason Arthur, Tracy Assing (former editor), Bridget Bento-Espinet (former editor), Eaulin Blondel, Kristi-Anne Chin, Brendan de Caires, Joey Clarke, Patti Clarke, Laura Dowrich-Phillips, Austin Fido, Pat Ganase, Tracey-Anne Gill, Onika Henry, Skye Hernandez, Shelly-Ann Inniss, Manghanita Kempadoo, Dylan Kerrigan, Anu Lakhan (2014 print editor), Stacy Lalbeharry, Nicholas Laughlin (former editor), Kwame Lawrence, Simon Lee, Anna Lucie-Smith, Mark Meredith, Nazma Muller (2015 print editor), Jason Nathu, Simon Parkinson, Akilah Phillip, Georgia Popplewell, Gerard Ramsawak, Judy Raymond, Shivanee Ramlochan, Christine Schofield, Sonja Sinaswee, Caroline Taylor (current editor), Jeremy Taylor (founding editor), Ariann Thompson, Sabrina Vailloo, Anna Walcott Hardy, Renée West, Guyanne Wilson, and Donna Yawching.
 All our photographers are credited on each photo in our photo galleries.
 We remember our faithful proofreader and researcher Esla Morris and talented designer Illya Furlong-Walker, both of whom have passed on since we began publishing.

-Printing several thousand magazines is not the most environmentally friendly process but starting in 2009, we have taken several steps to reduce our carbon footprint.
+Printing several thousand magazines is not the most environmentally friendly process but starting in 2008, we have taken several steps to reduce our carbon footprint.
 Firstly, we’ve focused our print publication on the most important information you need on the go while employing web offset printing technology.
-That’s saved nearly 3.5 million pages of paper.
+That’s saved nearly 10 million pages of paper.
 MEP, our publishers, also recycles paper, e-waste, plastics, glass and aluminium as part of their commitment to corporate social responsibility.
-Additionally, Discover has always made a commitment to fostering locally-based writers, photographers, designers, editors, and printing houses, so that our success ultimately benefits the local community and promotes local sustainable development.
+Additionally, Discover has always made a commitment to fostering locally-based writers, photographers, designers, and editors, so that our success ultimately benefits the local community and promotes local sustainable development.